 - Local Weather

-- Some type of small layout boat, layout blind with tub, etc. to allow hunter to reduce silhouette, is recommended.
+- Do I need a boat or a blind?
+Duck blinds are provided in select impoundments.
+Some type of small layout boat, layout blind with tub, etc. to allow hunter to reduce silhouette, is highly recommended.